0joshuaolson1/lstm-g/README.txt

 Other Omissions from the Paper

-All non-input units in the experiments in the paper were biased with a constant value of 1, and these bias connections were not included in the reported numbers of weights.
+All non-input units in the experiments in the paper were biased with a constant value of 1, and these bias connections were included in the reported numbers of weights.

 The cross-entropy error function in the paper uses base-2 logarithms.
 However, using a different base would only scale the function by a linear factor, so it does not really matter.
 This error measure was added to the library as a demonstration, but other functions work as well.